FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 mv oldfilename.fastq.gz newfilename.fastq.gz
 ```

-Now you're all set to use the [FazalLabPipelines](https://fazallabbcm.github.io/FazalLabPipelines/QuickStart)!
+Now you know the basics of the command line!

-# Still feeling a little bit uncomfortable?
+# Accessing the TACO Cluster in a More Familiar Way than the Command Line

 The pipelines need to be run from the command line, so it is important to know the commands described
 above.
 However, if you are anything like me, I bet you would feel more comfortable using a file viewer